auroracollective/auroracollective.github.io/src/training.md

 3. **<a id="carpentries" style="scroll-margin-top:10vh;"><a href="#carpentries">Building Blocks, Scafolding, Wiring, Plumbing & Carpentries®</a></a>** (a.k.a. _Fundamentals of Quantitative and Data Sciences_) -- 8-16 hours

-With Science are increasingly becoming multidisciplinary and technology rapidly becoming embedded in most industries, the technical bar becomes not only higher but more complex; therefore, skill development must keep up with custom-tailored training that fills these knowledge gaps.
+With science and technology becoming increasingly multidisciplinary and rapidly embedded in most industries, the technical bar becomes not only higher but more complex; therefore, skill development must keep up with custom-tailored training that fills these knowledge gaps.
 That is true not only for researchers and engineers, but also users of technology and professionals that end up interacting with tech, which is now a large portion of all profefssionals.

 We offer supplementary courses on any aspects of fundamentals such as Coding, Math, Statistics, Experimental Design, Scientific Method, Reproducible Workflows, and any other concepts that may be necessary to catch up to more advanced training.
 These may be combined in whatever proportion and order and adapted to the needs of specific teams or individuals.

-Fundamentals are taught in and adapted to the context of the real-world problems tackled by the organization or team, helping set the foundations for the use of advanced methods and designs adopted in the advanced, flagship courses.
+Fundamentals are taught in and adapted to the context of the real-world problems tackled by the organization or team, helping set the foundations for the use of methods and designs described in the advanced courses.